core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200154.md

 NewInlineResponse200154WithDefaults instantiates a new InlineResponse200154 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAccessPolicyNumber

-`func (o *InlineResponse200154) GetAccessPolicyNumber() string`

-GetAccessPolicyNumber returns the AccessPolicyNumber field if non-nil, zero value otherwise.

-### GetAccessPolicyNumberOk

-`func (o *InlineResponse200154) GetAccessPolicyNumberOk() (*string, bool)`

-GetAccessPolicyNumberOk returns a tuple with the AccessPolicyNumber field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccessPolicyNumber

-`func (o *InlineResponse200154) SetAccessPolicyNumber(v string)`

-SetAccessPolicyNumber sets AccessPolicyNumber field to given value.

-### HasAccessPolicyNumber

-`func (o *InlineResponse200154) HasAccessPolicyNumber() bool`

-HasAccessPolicyNumber returns a boolean if a field has been set.

 ### GetName